 Some thoughts on this model

-Much has been written about Riley’s plethora of models, its status as the ‘English Bugatti’, and the individuals who adapted and campaigned ‘specials’ based on factory cars but with brilliant modifications.
+Much has been written about Riley’s plethora of models, its status as the ‘English Bugatti’, and the individuals who adapted and campaigned ‘specials’ based on factory cars but with brilliant and innovative modifications.

 The approach to building a special must hence be clear from the outset and the specialists involved need to be carefully chosen for their understanding of the marque.
 In the case of this car, the ethos was to take the best elements of Riley engineering and styling to make a usable, all-round evocation of the firm’s finest, rarest sports model, the MPH.